Loco00003/locoweb/content/machines/vulnyx/Easy machines/Serve - vulnyx/index.md

 ![](imagenes/Pasted%20image%2020240122194643.png)

-We indeed find another directory there, which , we are also forbidden, lets run a scan on that directory now:
+We indeed find another directory there, which , we are also forbidden to check, lets run a scan on that directory now:

 ![](imagenes/Pasted%20image%2020240122195300.png)